top of page

 Industrial Report — Q4 2025

-The JTC all industrial rental index climbed by 0.5% in Q4 2025, with all segments recording positive growth.
-Overall occupancy for all industrial space decreased to 88.7% in Q4 2025 due to strong completions.
-Overall industrial rents are expected to grow at a steady pace of 1-3% in 2026.
-Read the full report here: https://www.orangetee.com/ResearchHub/ResearchHubPage?rhid=PHETZaPaiN4=
+The JTC all industrial rental index rose 0.5% in Q4 2025, with all segments posting positive growth, even as overall occupancy dipped to 88.7% on the back of strong completions.
+Industrial rents are expected to grow steadily at 1% to 3% through 2026.

 Digest — Singapore — Q4 2025